Aeroluna/LunaCoopMod/README.md

 Why did Dakrun slam his giant head into a building and do 0 damage?
 Also why did it not affect invisible units?
 Now Dakrun has a niche of smashing into buildings.

+- Added the Swoop ability to Primal Locust.
+  - Allows manually landing flying Primal Locusts at a target location.
+- Added the Swoop ability to Explosive Creeper.
+  - Allows manually exploding Explosive Creepers at a target location.

+Doesn't seem that useful but why not.

 - Changed Primal Impaler model.

 The unit previously used the Primal Lurker skin, now it uses a proper Impaler skin.